MicrosoftDocs/dynamics365smb-docs/financials/admin-how-to-create-custom-company-configuration-packages.md

 ## To create a custom company configuration package
 1. Create a new [!INCLUDE[d365fin](includes/d365fin_md.md)]. ***NOT POSSIBLE Link to help for "Creating a New Tenant"***.
 2. Create a new company for the industry or solution template.
-For more information, see [Changing Basic Settings](ui-change-basic-settings.md).
+For more information, see [Create a New Company](admin-how-to-create-a-new-company.md).
 3. Setup the new company in the way you need.
 Fill in all required setup tables.
 4. Open the new company.
 5. Open the **Configuration Worksheet** window.